RobThree/RSV/README.md

 # RSV

-This library provides a simple way to parse and generate [RSV (Row of String Values) files](https://github.com/Stenway/RSV-Specification).
+This library, [available on NuGet](https://www.nuget.org/packages/RSV), provides a simple way to parse and generate [RSV (Row of String Values) files](https://github.com/Stenway/RSV-Specification).
 This library reads / writes in a streaming way so memory usage is minimal.

 ## Quickstart